Should you upgrade to Echo 2? Amazon Echo vs Echo 2

 Amazon introduced a variety of new shell fabrics and colours that allow users to easily incorporate their Echo 2 products into their home aesthetics.
 In the UK, you can choose from charcoal, sandstone and heather grey fabric, though Amazon additionally offers an oak, walnut or silver finish.

-Users may also purchase non-fabric versions in oak, walnut and silver.
+You can also get non-fabric versions in oak, walnut and silver.

 With a new speaker architecture, Amazon claims that the sound is louder and clearer than ever.
-A dedicated tweeter, 2.5inch woofer and new Dolby audio processing result in a better audio experience than the original model.
+There's a dedicated tweeter, 2.5in woofer and new Dolby audio processing.

-Users can continue to play music simultaneously across multiple Echo devices with multi-room music - a familiar feature also available with Echo 1.
-Bluetooth, however, is now supported in the Echo 2, a much anticipated (and long-awaited) property that the Echo 1 lacks.
+The Echo 2 lets you play music simultaneously across multiple Echo devices with multi-room music - a familiar feature also available with Echo 1.

 Amazon has updated its far-field technology for better wake word processing, improved beam-forming technology and enhanced noise cancellation.

-Currently the Echo 1 is not always accurate in detecting a user’s voice in a crowded environment.
+Currently the Echo 1 is not always accurate in detecting a user’s voice in a noisy environment.

 Alexa, to Amazon's credit, is at least getting smarter as time goes on as it automatically updates through the cloud and continually learns new ‘skills.’

 Echo 1 currently can answer questions, read audiobooks, report news, provide weather and traffic reports, offers information on sport matches and others using Alexa Voice Service.
 The first-gen also controls lights, switches, thermostats and a variety of smart home appliances with compatible software.

-The Echo 2, in addition to updated versions of the features listed above, offers a new property called ‘Routines’ that allows Alexa to perform multiple tasks at the issue of a single command.
-If you’d like to turn off the lights, clothes the blinds and activate an alarm, you could say “Alexa, good night,” triggering the series of commands.
+Alexa recently got a new feature called ‘Routines’ that allows her to perform multiple tasks at the issue of a single command.
+If you’d like to turn off the lights, close the blinds and activate an alarm, you could say “Alexa, good night,” triggering the series of commands.
 This works on all Echos.

-An exciting new feature is the ability to call and text, hands-free, from your Echo.
+Another new feature is the ability to call and text, hands-free, from your Echo.
 However, the person you are messaging must also have an Echo or the Alexa app.
 Here's how to set up Alexa calling and messaging.

-Lastly, if you use your Echo 2 to control smart devices, you no longer have to command the specific name of the device.
+Lastly, if you want to use your Echo to control smart devices, you no longer have to command the specific name of the device.
 Instead, you can place smart home devices into groups and interact with them more naturally.
 Again, this works on all Echos as it's just a software update.

-If you're not already an Echo owner than the cheaper price of the new model makes it a no-brainer over the original (where it is still available).
+If you're not already an Echo owner then the cheaper price of the new model makes it better value than the original (where it is still available).
 But if you're going to connect your own speaker then you may as well buy an Echo Dot.